A geodesic interior-point method for linear optimization over symmetric cones: Short-step algorithm

 i.e., it reduces to addition in the log domain.
-The Newton direction $\newton(w, \mu)$ also has a log-domain interpretation: it is precisely the direction one obtains by linearizing $x(v) := \sqrt \mu \exp v$ and $s(v) := \sqrt \mu \exp -v$ at $v = \log w$ and substituting into the central-path conditions~\eqref{eq:optcond}. \begin{prop} Let $\algName$ be associative.
+The Newton direction $\newton(w, \mu)$ also has a log-domain interpretation: it is precisely the direction one obtains by linearizing $x(z) := \sqrt \mu \exp z$ and $s(z) := \sqrt \mu \exp(-z)$ at $z = \log w$ and substituting into the central-path conditions~\eqref{eq:optcond}. \begin{prop} Let $\algName$ be associative.
 For $\mu >0$ and $w \in \inter \coneName$, let $d = \newton(w, \mu)$.
 Then,

-where $v = \log w$ and $J(v) : \algName \rightarrow \algName$ is the Jacobian of $\exp v$. \begin{proof} Under our associativity assumption, we observe that $J(v) d = (\exp v) \circ d$ and
+where $z = \log w$ and $J(z) : \algName \rightarrow \algName$ is the Jacobian of $\exp(z)$. \begin{proof} Under our associativity assumption, we observe that $J(z) d = \exp(z) \circ d$ and

-Substituting $w = \exp v$ and $w^{-1} = \exp -v$ and using Definition~\ref{defn:NewtonDir} proves the claim. \end{proof} \end{prop} In total, we can reinterpret the inner iterations of {\tt shortstep} as simply Newton's method applied to the central-path equations in log space.
-Though this is a totally elementary algorithm, we could not find its analysis in the literature.
+Substituting $w = \exp(z)$ and $w^{-1} = \exp(-z)$ and using Definition~\ref{defn:NewtonDir} proves the claim. \end{proof} \end{prop} In total, we can reinterpret the inner iterations of {\tt shortstep} as simply Newton's method applied to the central-path conditions in the log domain.
+We elaborate on this interpretation (and extend it to quadratic optimization) in the paper~\cite{permenter2022LogDomainQP}.

 Observe that when $\algName$ is \emph{not} associative, this interpretation fails because the identity~\eqref{eq:loggeo} fails.
 For semidefinite programming, failure of~\eqref{eq:loggeo} reduces to the fact that for matrices $W \succ 0$ and $D$,